S3-working-group/s3-practical-guide/docs/all.md

 _Take a moment to check if anything’s missing._

-What else do we need to consider…
+What else do we need to consider …

--   …to run safely?
+-   … to run safely?
--   …to address the primary driver?
+-   … to address the primary driver?

 ###### 10. Celebrate!